Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Repeating commands at constant intervals

-- Repeating commands while looping over files
+- Repeating commands in loops over files

 - Starting programs from the GUI

-- Customizing program startup
+- Customizing startup programs

-- Killing a process
+- Killing processes

 - Scheduling one-time tasks